IAB Europe Cookie Wall [Source]

 Some could argue that the ePrivacy Directive (ePD) allows the use of cookie walls in Recital 25.
 The Directive says that the website operators can enable access to specific website content on condition of affirmative consent from the users if it is for a ‘legitimate purpose.’
 However, ‘specific’ does not mean restricting full access, and ‘legitimate purpose’ should not include services like analytics or advertising.

-The European Data Protection Board (EDPB) mandated that access to services should not be made conditional on the user consent to process their data.
-It violates the GDPR consent requirement to be 'freely given.’
+The European Data Protection Board (EDPB) mandated that website owners should not make access to services conditional on the user consent to process their data.
+It violates the GDPR consent requirement to be ‘freely given.’
 They stated that cookie walls should be prohibited under ePR.

 Every statement, thus, points to the fact that using a cookie wall may not be reliable.